rajewsky-lab/spacemake/docs/projects.rst

 Under ``additional_projects`` we define a list where each element will be a key:value pair, to be inserted in the ``project_df.csv``

 .. note::
-   When using the above command, if a sample is already present in the ``project_df.csv`` rather than added again, it will be updated with the new values, if they changed.
+   When using the above command, if a sample is already present in the ``project_df.csv`` rather than adding it again, spacemake will update it.

    If someone runs ``spacemake projects add_samples_from_yaml --samples yaml samples.yaml`` and then modifies something in the ``samples.yaml``, and runs the command again, the ``project_df.csv``